Viglino/font-gis/README.md

 *Icon font set for use with GIS and spatial analysis tools*

 I've collected in this repo icons and graphics I've been using in my projects.
-Font-GIS icons and font theme is designed mainly for GIS applications and web map tools.
+Font-GIS icons and font theme is designed mainly for GIS applications and web mapping tools.
+They can be easily included in a project using te font or svg images.

 ## Getting started